Catherine Coleman Flowers: Career

 In 2001, Flowers moved back to Alabama, where she concentrated on economic development as part of the Lowndes County Commission.
 The population of Lowndes County is three-quarters Black.
 By 2002, she had identified several failings of the local sanitation; including people being arrested for not paying for on-site septic systems and people who were paying for on-site sanitation not being provided adequate provisions.
 Flowers was surprised that the government was targeting the poorest members of society rather than the much wealthier corporate polluters.
 This experience motivated her to focus on environmental justice and climate.
 She received federal approval from the United States Environmental Protection Agency (EPA) to produce a plan to address raw sewage in Lowndes County.

 In 2011, Flowers worked with a UN Special Rapporteur to better understand poverty and its impacts on infrastructure in Lowndes County, Alabama.
 Since 2015 Flowers has held a position as Senior Fellow at the Center for Earth Ethics.
 She spent 2017 as a Franklin Humanities Institute Practitioner in Residence at Duke University.
 She founded the Center for Rural Enterprise and Environmental Justice in 2019.

 Flowers and the Columbia Law School Human Rights Institute investigated how structural inequalities impact access to sanitation and clean water.
 She identified that marginalised, poverty-stricken rural communities were more likely to suffer from contaminated water and poor sanitation.
 Together, these permit the spread of intestinal parasitic infections, including hookworm.
-In 2019, JoAnn Kamuf Ward and Flowers published, Flushed and Forgotten: Sanitation and Wastewater in Rural Communities in the United States, in which Flowers wrote, “In Lowndes County, Alabama, and many of the surrounding areas, lack of basic amenities that many Americans take for granted is a way of life,”.
+In 2019, academic JoAnn Kamuf Ward and Flowers published, Flushed and Forgotten: Sanitation and Wastewater in Rural Communities in the United States, in which Flowers wrote, "In Lowndes County, Alabama, and many of the surrounding areas, lack of basic amenities that many Americans take for granted is a way of life,".
 The report made a series of recommendations, including taking steps to improve accountability, ensuring participation of affected communities in any decision-making, and ensuring access to adequate sanitation on the basis of equality.

 In 2019, she delivered expert testimony to the United States Congress in which she urged the government to address the diseases associated with poverty in the United States.
 She was appointed to the Joe Biden Task Force on Climate Change, which is co-chaired by Alexandria Ocasio-Cortez.
 Flowers is the only Black member of the task force.
 In 2021 she was appointed a member of the White House Environmental Justice Advisory Council.

+Personal life

+Flowers is married to Thurgood Bunche Flowers and has one daughter with him.
+She grew up following the Missionary Baptist faith.